- Broadly, service providers are required not to treat disabled people less favourably, and to make reasonable adjustments.

 Example: A business or, say, a hospital has a

 system to answer phone calls.
 Many people who stammer will find they cannot use this.
-It may be a reasonable adjustment to give the option to speak to a real person, at least if the computer fails to hear or understand the caller. voice recognition
+It may be a reasonable adjustment to have to give the option to speak to a real person, at least if the computer fails to hear or understand the caller. voice recognition

 More: Voice recognition telephone systems.